photobooth-app/photobooth-docs/docs/setup/installation.md

 It should work similar to Raspberry Pi installation, please try these.
 Feel free to send a pull request to improve the instructions.

 ## Install on RaspberryPi OS

-!!! info
-    Raspberry Pi Bookwork is not released yet, but it will be compatible with the photobooth.
-The beta version is tested.
-Instructions may change any time.

 On a fresh Raspberry Pi OS 64bit, run following commands: